draperlaboratory/specgen/EXAMPLES.md

 This is the same as "Phils3Lefty", except that an error has been introduced in one fork for the purpose of showing how to check for race conditions in variable writes.

+## TimerTest

+This example demonstrates the per-node timers in a simple system involving a loop.